 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking maca if you are pregnant or breast feeding.
-Stay on the safe side and avoid use.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if maca is safe to use when pregnant or breast-feeding.
+Stay on the safe side and stick to food amounts.

 Are there interactions with medications?

 - It is not known if this product interacts with any medicines.

 Before taking this product, talk with your health professional if you take any medications.